0xsomnus/Solidity-DevSecOps-Standard/README.md

 ### Post deployment to mainnet

 - Integrate a security event alert system like Tenderly to alert you to suspicious events.
+- Acquire insurance in case of exploits.
+An example of a project offering exploit insurance is [Fides](https://confidencesystem.webflow.io/).